aamirusman1/aamirusman1/README.md

 - 👋 Hi, I’m Aamir Bin Usman
-- 👀 I have more than 6 months of experience in the field of web development using technologies like HTML, CSS, Bootstrap, JavaScript, Node.JS, and MongoDB
+- I have more than 6 months of experience in the field of web development using technologies like HTML, CSS, Bootstrap, JavaScript, Node.JS, and MongoDB
+- My programming language skills are in Core Java and JavaScript.
-- 🌱 I’m currently learning ReactJS
+- I’m currently learning ReactJS
-- 💞️ I am looking to get an opportunity in the field of web development.
+- I am looking to get an opportunity in the field of software development.
 - 📫 You can reach me through aamirc2856@gmail.com

 <!---